JPinnell/Biblatex_check/README.md

-# BibTeX Diagnostic and Cleaning Tools
+# BibLaTeX Diagnostic and Cleaning Tools

 Three focused Python tools for working with BibTeX/BibLaTeX files: